-Dr. Meidl holds a Ph.D. in law and public policy from Northeastern University, a master’s in environmental policy and management with a concentration in environmental chemistry and international law from the University of Denver, a master’s of education in applied science and technology with certifications in chemistry and physics from National University, and bachelor’s degrees in conservation biology and zoology & animal physiology from the University of Wisconsin–Madison.
+Dr. Meidl holds a Ph.D. in law and public policy from Northeastern University, a master in environmental policy and management with a concentration in environmental chemistry and international law, a master of education in applied science and technology with certifications in chemistry and physics, and bachelor degrees in conservation biology, zoology & animal physiology from the University of Wisconsin–Madison.
 Dr. Meidl is a Certified Hazardous Materials Manager.